 Rather than just accept what bike shops recommend for the tuning-up of your bike, it is best to ask them about the procedures they will employ in tuning up your bike.

-Method 3: Know who will provide the bike tune-up services
+Who will provide the bike tune-up services (Factor 3)

 The popularity of bikes has encouraged a lot of people to establish shops that will cater to the needs of casual bikers, hobbyists and professional bikers.
 However, if you’re not keen enough about the people who will provide the tune-up service for your bike, it might damage your bike further.